gsokolow/gsokolow.github.io/_posts/2023-09-15-reproducible-gis-science.md

 In addition to making research more rigorous, open-source GIS has the potential to contribute to positive cultural change in the research community.
 Part of the crisis of reproducibility within geography stems from the immense publishing pressure imposed on researchers by their academic institutions.
 Their career advancement is not determined by the quality of their work, nor the depth of their contributions to the scientific community, but by the number of papers they publish and the flashy conclusions they draw.
 This creates an incentive for some researchers to falsify or contourt their conclusions to improve their chance of publication (Ainsworth, 2019).
 By encouraging transparency in data and code, an open-science framework would make it very difficult to publish fake or altered results.

-that encourages collaboration would  through an open-science framework, Open-source GIS
+Open-science also has the power to relieve some of the publishing pressure on researchers.
+Open-science is all about making knowledge available to others, so in an open-science context, it doesn't make sense to lock up peer-reviewed studies behind corporate paywalls.
+If academic publishing firms lose their monopoly on new research, universities and other instituions will undoubtably need to find new ways to evaluate researchers that don't force them into rutheless competition with their peers (Ainsworth, 2019).

 Open source-GIS thus has much to offer the geography research community in generating a body of knowledge that is publicly accessible, rigorously developed, and growing efficiently as well as an environment in which collaboration